What is an osteopath?

 It is a philosophy based on four basic principles, which together collectively state that the body functions as a whole and has the ability to self-heal.

-Osteopathic care is directed to the whole body to bring about postural alignment, optimal blood flow and healthy neural (nervous system) tone -- all of which provide an optimum opportunity for self-healing and wellness.
+Osteopathic care is directed to the whole body, aiming to bring about flexibility and postural alignment, optimal blood flow and healthy neural (nervous system) tone -- all of which provide an optimum opportunity for self-healing and wellness.

 The Four Principles of Osteopathy: